top of page

 © 2022 Relational Space.
 All rights reserved.

 Artists and scientists alike are focused on exploring the world through introspection, examination and experimentation.
-Collaboration provides diversity of inperspective and methodology leading to novel dialogue.
-Combining scientific exploration with creative expression offers unique opportunities for forming new knowledge, discovery and creativity.
-To tackle the intractable challenges of our global society requires a brand new language – a language of interdisciplinarity, interconnectedness, and intersectionality.
-Relational Space provides an immersive space for artistic expression and scholarly knowledge exchange with focus on Evidence-based Art: Art presented in relation to empirically supported ideas to promote transformational social change.
-Relational Space encourages communication and collaboration among artists, scientists, policy-makers and community activists with focus on marginalized populations and topics of equity and social justice.
+Collaboration provides multiple perspectives and methodologies leading to novel dialogue and expression.
+Combining scientific exploration with creative expression offers unique opportunities for forming new knowledge and creativity.
+To tackle the intractable challenges of our society requires a language of cross-disciplinarity interconnectedness.
+Relational Space provides a space for artistic expression and knowledge exchange focused on art in relation to knowledge able to promote transformational learning and a brighter future.
+Relational Space encourages communication and collaboration among artists, scientists, policy-makers and the community-at-large.
 Our vision sees a more just and sustainable world, inspired by art and transformed through truth.

 The stories we tell matter.